-Name
+Name and the second second

-Address - Line - Color - Color
+Address

 City State Zip

-Phone Bus.
-Phone
+Phone Bus, Phone

 Special Message From The Elks National Convention Commission

 The history-making Grand Lodge Session set for July 24-28, 1983, in Honolulu has generated immense enthusiasm throughout the Order.
 State associations and lodges are making plans.
 Indications are that Elks who have never attended a Grand Lodge Session want to attend the Honolulu reunion.